Every single man or woman wants to be successful in their relationship. But it is unfortunate that some relationships fail without remedy.

 Look back and think about the last time you took your partner out or bought them a gift out of nowhere.
 Start doing these small things in your next relationship and see where it gets you.
 Hopefully, after this recalibration, you won’t find yourself griping, “my relationship is failing.”

-Some couples have a lot of fun together.
 This can work for a little bit of time, but it won’t work for the long run.
 There may not be much substance behind the relationship once the hangover wears off.

 Tip: You need to remember to focus on spending time together while sober.
 If you want a mature relationship, you need to grow up yourself.
 Change your focus.